 I had always been aware of the existence of that higher part of being that we call the soul, the essence… and many other names.
-It was simply something I grew up with, that awareness, especially in my family!
+It was simply something I grew up with, that awareness.
 Yet this was the first time I remember feeling conscious of its reality.
 Not because I could see or feel it specifically, but the observation of the two realities by the third… and the fact that on yet another level I was somehow ‘seeing’ that observer… So what was seeing it?
 And was anything watching that?
 And where did ‘I’ end and Something Else begin?
 This seemed to ‘click’ and I understood somehow in a way for which I am still not sure I have words.

 However that is often the way of things and we are adept at accepting what we know and believe, filing them in the cabinet of facts by which we live and not revisiting them with the added experience and understanding of years.
 As we grow and learn our store of facts expands, but we seldom take out the old ones and update them.
-We can, indeed, get very protective of them and refuse to even consider we may have misunderstood or been plainly wrong through lack of a salient piece of information.
+We can, indeed, get very protective of them and refuse to even consider that we may have misunderstood, or been plainly wrong, through lack of a salient piece of information.